-Senators’ Craig Anderson Robs David Krejci Of Possible Game-Winning Goal In Game 3
+Senators’ Craig Anderson Robs David Krejci With Clutch Pad Save In Game 3

-There was plenty of scoring in Game 3 between the Boston Bruins and Ottawa Senators at TD Garden on Monday night, but there were also some stellar saves.
+There was plenty of scoring in Game 3 between the Boston Bruins and Ottawa Senators at TD Garden on Monday night, but there also were some stellar saves.

 Senators goalie Craig Anderson made a brilliant clutch save to rob Bruins forward David Krejci of the possible game-winning goal.
-Krejci received a slick pass in front of the net from teammate Dave Backes but Anderson made a great move from post-to-post to deny Krejci of the goal.
+Krejci received a slick pass in front of the net from Dave Backes, but Anderson made a great post-to-post move to deny Krejci of a goal.

-To see Anderson stop Krejci on the doorstep, check out the video above from the DCU Save of the Day.
+To see Anderson stop Krejci on the doorstep, check out the DCU Save of the Day in the video above.

 Thumbnail photo from Winslow Townson/USA TODAY Sports Images